What should I do to comply with Brexit regulations?

 A proof of origin statement must be included on the Commercial or Pro-Forma Invoice stating that the goods originate from the UK or the EU.

-- UK-EU shipments: the origin statement on the invoice can be made out by any exporter who has a GB EORI number.
+UK-EU shipments: the origin statement on the invoice can be made out by any exporter who has a GB EORI number.
 The GB EORI number must be included within the origin statement regardless of the value of the shipment.
-Check with your courier if you do not have GB EORI.
+Check with your courier if you do not have a GB EORI.

-- For EU-UK shipments: the origin statement on the invoice can be made out by any exporter where the value of the consignment is 6,000 EUR (currently £5,700) or less.
+For EU-UK shipments: the origin statement on the invoice can be made out by any exporter where the value of the consignment is 6,000 EUR (currently £5,700) or less.
 Above this amount the EU exporter must have a Registered Exporter (REX) number and include it in the statement.

 Our partner DHL advises to use the following text for the origin statement on the Commercial or Pro-forma invoice: The exporter of the products covered by this document (Exporter Reference No. (REX or GB EORI number)) declares that, except where otherwise clearly indicated, these products are of ....... preferential origin.
 (Place and date)* (Name of the exporter).